SDG 9: Industry, innovation and infrastructure

-For Iberdrola, rolling out reliable, resilient, high-quality and sustainable infrastructure, means moving forward towards the green economy.
-For this reason it is committed to accelerating its investments in renewable energy, digitalisation and electric mobility as a path towards economic recovery and employment in the wake of COVID-19.
+For us, developing sustainable, reliable, resilient and high-quality infrastructures requires moving towards a green economy.
+That is why the company is committed to accelerating its investments in renewable energies, digitalisation and electric mobility as a path to economic and employment recovery.

-World leader in smart grid technology.
-In recent years, the group's distribution companies have deployed nearly 15 million smart meters — out of a total 21 million planned by 2025 in the markets where they operate — and have adapted the electrical infrastructure that supports them by adding remote management, supervision and automation capabilities.
+- We are world leaders in the development and implementation of smart grids.
+In recent years, the Group's distribution companies have deployed close to 15 million smart meters —it plans to install a total of 21 million by 2025 in the markets where it operates— and have adapted the electricity infrastructure that supports them, incorporating remote management, supervision and automation capabilities.

-Global Smartgrid Innovation Hub: Iberdrola has created a global smart grid innovation center to respond to the challenges of the energy transition and lead innovation in electricity distribution networks.
+- We have created the Global Smart Grid Innovation Hub, a global smart grid innovation centre to address the challenges of the energy transition and lead innovation in electricity distribution networks.